Linkerin/spectrum/README.md

 ## API Documentation

-Detailed API description and use cases will be available soon on [spectrum.snipshot.dev](https://spectrum.snipshot.dev).
-Stay tuned!
+We can find the detailed API description and use cases on [spectrum.snipshot.dev](https://spectrum.snipshot.dev).

 ## Contributions